nareshofficial/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Naresh p.s
+RegisterNumber:21222304027
 */
 ```
 module EX7(q, qb,j,k,clock,reset);